-I'm currently an assistant professor in at the University of Toronto.
+I'm currently an assistant professor at the University of Toronto.
 I previously held research positions with the Population Wellbeing Initiative at UT Austin, the Global Priorities Institute at Oxford, and the Centre for Philosophy, Politics and Economics at Groningen, after doing my PhD at the University of Maryland.

 You can reach me at christian.tarsney (at) utoronto.ca.